0abc/0abc-a24/readme.md

 * Houses no longer have technologies nor can train female workers.
 * Barracks trains advanced infantry by default and is postponed to the town phase.
 * Civic centres can no longer train cavalry.
+* City walls cost more resources and time to build, have more health, and are postponed to city phase.

 [(return to table of contents)](https://github.com/0abc/0abc-a24#table-of-contents)